camilotejeiro/professional_document_templates/resume/readme.md

 Resume Templates
 ================

-This repository contains a clean simple LaTeX template I use for my resume.
+This repository contains a clean simple LaTeX resume class template.

-See the examples directory to see how to use it.
+And a very simple example showing how to use it.